 Strategy review and development:

-- Discussed and approved the Group strategy, strategic objectives and received regular updates on the operational performance for the Group's key business areas - Received reports on technology and innovation and related industry developments and approved ORCHESTRA and ELERA - Received detailed competitive assessments of traditional and disruptor technology companies
+- Reviewed strategic objectives and received regular updates on the operational performance for the Group's key business areas. - Received reports on technology and innovation and related industry developments. - Received detailed competitive assessments of traditional and disruptor technology companies.